 arthropod - A group of invertebrates with hard exoskeletons and jointed limbs such as insects, spiders, and crustaceans (shrimps, crabs, lobsters).

 atmosphere - The gases that surround a planet.
 Earth's atmosphere consists of about 20% oxygen and 79% nitrogen with smaller amounts of other gases.
 "Atmosphere" is also used as a unit for the measurement of pressure.
 One atmosphere equals 14.7 pounds per square inch being the pressure due to the mass of the gases acting on the earth at sea level.

 atmospheric circulation - Movement within the atmosphere, winds and air currents, caused by differences in pressure from one region to another.
-Air moves from a region of high pressure where it is "piled up" to "thinner" areas of low pressure.
+Air moves from a region of high pressure where it is concentrated to "thinner" areas of low pressure.

 atmospheric pressure - The amount of pressure exerted by the atmosphere at a given point (force per unit area).
 Essentially the effect of the mass of the air above a particular point being pulled down by gravity